cryptoanarchywiki/cryptoanarchywiki.github.io/_people/satoshi-nakamoto.md

 ---
 layout: static-informational
 title: Satoshi Nakamoto
-description: "Pseudonymous Founder of Bitcoin, May be a person or group, Many people put forward as possible candidates, Very probably the alias of a 90s Cypherpunk"
+blurb: "Pseudonymous Founder of Bitcoin, May be a person or group, Many people put forward as possible candidates, Very probably the alias of a 90s Cypherpunk"
 permalink: /people/satoshi-nakamoto
-people-groups: []
+people-groups: [early-cypherpunk, later-cypherpunk, cryptocurrency]
 ---

 From wikipedia: